 AACRF – Alien attenuation cross talk ratio far end

 PSAACRF – Power sum alien attenuation cross-talk far end P

 SAFEXT – Power sum alien cross talk far end

 PSANEXT – Power sum alien near end cross talk

-The answer to these questions is actually quite simpler to answer than you may think.
+The answer to these questions are actually much simpler to answer than you may think.

-If you would like to know more or would like assistance in designing or choosing the right cabling infrastructure, speak to the team at Warren and Brown as we will be glad to assist you in Driving Your Network Further!
+If you would like to know more or would like assistance in designing or choosing the right cabling infrastructure, speak to the team at Warren and Brown, we will be glad to assist you in Driving Your Network Further!